 - Dogs can carry disease into the park's wildlife populations.

-- Dogs can chase and threaten wildlife, scaring birds and other animals away from nesting, feeding, and resting sites.
+- Dogs can chase and threaten wildlife, scare birds and other animals away from nesting, feeding and resting sites.
 The scent left behind by a dog can signal the presence of a predator, disrupting or altering the behavior of park wildlife.
 Small animals may hide in their burrow the entire day after smelling a dog and may not venture out to feed.

 - Pets may become prey for larger predators such as coyotes and bears.
 In addition, if your dog disturbs and enrages a bear, it may lead the angry bear directly to you.
 Dogs can also encounter insects that bite and transmit disease and plants that are poisonous or full of painful thorns and burrs.